oschwengers/bakta/README.md

 ## Description

 **TL;DR**
-Bakta provides a comprehensive, standardized and *Dbxref*-rich annotation tailored to bacterial genomes without the need & option to fine-tune parameters fitting the space between large but computationally-demanding annotation pipelines like PGAP and fast & highly-customizable tools like Prokka.

-Lorem ipsum ...
+Bakta is a local tool dedicated to the rapid & comprehensive annotation of bacteria & plasmids.
+It provides **dbxref**-rich and **sORF**-including annotations as well as machine-readble (`JSON`) & standard output files for automatic downstream analysis.

+The annotation of microbial genomes is a diverse task comprising the structural & functional annotation of different feature types with distinct overlapping characteristics.
+Existing local annotation pipelines cover a broad range of microbial taxa, *e.g.* bacteria, aerchaea, viruses.
+To expand the range of supported feature types and to improve annotation quality and database cross-references, Bakta is dedicated to the annotation of bacteria and plasmids.

+Knwon exact protein coding sequences (**CDS**) are identified via `MD5` aa digests and annotated with unique database cross-references (**dbxref**) to:

+- RefSeq (`WP_*`)
+- UniRef90/UniRef100 (`UniRef100_*`)
+- UniParc (`UPI*`)

+By this, identified exact sequences allow the surveillance of certain gene alleles and streamlining comparative analysis.
+Also, posterior (external) annotations reagarding `putative` & `hypothetical` protein sequences can easily be mapped back to existing `cds` via these exact identifiers (*E. coli* gene [ymiA](https://www.uniprot.org/uniprot/P0CB62) [...more](https://www.uniprot.org/help/dubious_sequences)).
+Additionally, **CDS** are annotated via UniRef90 protein clusters.
+These as well as exact sequences are further annotated (`GO`, `COG`, `EC`).

+Next to standard feature types (tRNA, tmRNA, rRNA, ncRNA, CRISPR, CDS, gaps) Bakta also detects and annotates:

+- short ORFs (**sORF**) which are not predicted by tools like `Prodigal`
+- ncRNA regulatory regions distinct from ncRNA genes
+- origins of replication/transfer (oriC, oriV, oriT)

+Bakta can annotate a typical bacterial genome within minutes and hence fits the niche between large & computationally-demanding (online) pipelines and rapid, highly-customizable offline tools like Prokka.
+If Bakta doesn't fit your needs, please consider using [Prokka](https://github.com/tseemann/prokka).
+The development of Bakta was highly inspired by Prokka and many command line options are mutually compatible for the sake of interoperability and user convenience.

 ## Input/Output

 ### Input

-Bakta accepts bacterial (complete / draft) assemblies in fasta format.
+Bakta accepts bacterial and plasmid assemblies (complete / draft) in fasta format.

 ### Output

 Bakta provides detailed information on each annotated feature in a standardized machine-readable JSON format.
 In addition, Bakta supports the following standard file formats:

-- `tsv`: dense human-readable information as tab separated values
+- `tsv`: dense human readable information as simple tab separated values
-- `GFF3`: standard GFF3
+- `GFF3`: standard GFF3 format
-- `GenBank`: GenBank file format produced via BioPython
+- `GenBank`: standard GenBank format
+- `fna`: genome sequences as FASTA
+- `faa`: protein sequences as FASTA

 ## Examples